effektif/admin-docs/docs/troubleshooting.rst

     If this command fails with the error message ``exception: login failed`` you know that your username / password combination is wrong.
 Please, make sure you spelled the username and password correctly.

-    In order to check the second issue, jump to section :ref:`add-mongodb-user`\ .
+    In order to check the second issue, see the :ref:`add-mongodb-user` section.
     This section lists all necessary roles and explains how to verify that the Effektif user has all the required roles.
     Especially the restore and backup commands require certain roles to work properly.

 Problem:
     Effektif does not start and the log file contains the error message ``INFO  LockingDbExecutor Database is locked by another executor.
 Wait...``.

 Solution:
-    The problem with the LockingDbExecutor arises when the application server is shutdown during the initialisation (update of licenses and migration of  database) before the lock can be released again.
-You have to manually remove the respective lock from the database.
-It is recommened to use a tool like Robomongo for this purpose.
-Section :ref:`tooling-mongodb` explains how to retrieve Robomongo and setup a connection to your MongoDB.
+    The problem with the LockingDbExecutor arises when the application server is shut down during the initialisation (update of licenses and migration of  database) before the lock can be released again.
+    You have to manually remove the lock from the database.
+    We recommend using a tool like Robomongo for this purpose.
+    The :ref:`tooling-mongodb` section explains how to install Robomongo and set-up a connection to your MongoDB.

     1. Open Robomongo.
     2. Establish a connection to MongoDB.